Monterra/seriousco.de/content/about/index.md

 </p>

 <p style="text-align:center;margin-bottom:30px;">
 Hello!
 My name is Dominik, I am 23 years old and a passionated software engineer.
-I live in Vienna, Austria and enjoy being out in the nature, hanging out with my friends or just debugging the projects I am currently working on. ;-)
+I live in Vienna, Austria and enjoy being out in the nature, hanging out with my friends or just debugging the projects I am currently working on. :wink:
 </p>

 {{< note title="Serious Code" >}}